- An Arizona real estate transaction

 … is a form of ownership … that can be applied to any type of structure … from a single-family-detached home to a unit in a 40-story high-rise.
 This is true in any state, not just Arizona.

-Technically, a condo owner owns the air space within a specific unit and a proportional share of all physical elements of the entire property, and usually has the responsibility to maintain any systems and equipment that apply only to the owner’s unit.
+Technically, a condo owner owns the air space within a specific unit and a proportional share of all physical elements of the entire property, and usually has the responsibility to maintain any systems and equipment that apply only to the owner’s unit, such as the AC condenser on the exterior somewhere.

 Covenants, Conditions and Restrictions – CC&Rs